dnmvisser/nagios-check-zonemaster/README.md

                         Findings of this severity level trigger a WARNING --level {DEBUG3,DEBUG2,DEBUG,INFO,NOTICE,WARNING,ERROR,CRITICAL}
                         Run the zonemaster-cli with this --level option.
-                        Useful for tuning the display of extra information.
+                        Useful for displaying extra/debugging information.
-                        This can not be higher than the --warning or --critical levels
+                        This defaults to the --warning level.
+It can not be higher than the --warning or --critical levels.
 ```

 ### Requirements

-* `zonemaster-cli`
-* `python3`
+* `zonemaster-cli`.
+See the installation instructions on
+  https://github.com/zonemaster/zonemaster-cli.
+Recent Debian based distros have
+  this packaged, so `sudo apt-get install zonemaster-cli` should be enough.
+This
+  is true for Debian 10 or later, and Ubuntu 18.04 and later.
+* Python 3.6.
+Doing `sudo apt-get install python3-minimal` on Debian 10 or later,
+  and Ubuntu 18.04 and later should be sufficient.

 ### Examples

 TO DO